Common Ground Debates

 Common Ground Debates bring together people from different sides of an issue for an evening of constructive dialogue.
 They are a new take on the classic debate framework, but with a focus on solutions and common ground—as opposed to the classic win/lose paradigm.
 The goal is to bring us out of our bubbles and to foster conversations on key current issues with a wide set of different perspectives.
 At each event, there are a total of four speakers (two representing each side) and a moderator, who plays an important part in the discussion.

-Our upcoming Common Ground Debate is centered on identity politics.
-It will take place on May 24th at Mission Theater in Portland, OR.
-The event features Bret Weinstein, Heather Heying, Robin Johnson, and Michael Parkhurst.
-It will be moderated by John Wood, Jr., a board member of Bridging Our Divide and a staff member at Better Angels.
+Our most recent Common Ground Debate was centered on identity politics.
+It took place at Mission Theater in Portland, OR, and it featured Bret Weinstein, Heather Heying, Robin Johnson, and Michael Parkhurst.
+The event was moderated by John Wood, Jr., a board member of Bridging Our Divide and a staff member at Better Angels.

 Want to learn more or host a common ground debate in your city?
 Get in touch!